Vic Damone: Personal life

 Damone met his Polish-born wife Rena Rowan (born Irena Aurelia Jung on January 4, 1928, in Lida, then part of Poland) in 1996, after she asked him to perform at an event to raise money for her Rowan House charity in Philadelphia, which provides housing for homeless single women with children.
 Rowan, a breast-cancer survivor, was a clothing distributor who started the Jones New York clothing store chain in the mid-1970s.

-Damone lived in Palm Beach County, Florida in his later years.
-In January 2015, Damone and Rena sold their La Casita home for $5.75 million.
-Damone and Rena moved to a smaller residence, a townhouse in the Sloans Curve Drive neighborhood of Palm Beach.
+Damone suffered a stroke in 2002 and another health scare in 2008.
+He recovered from both, and lived until 2018.
+He lived in Palm Beach County, Florida in his later years.
+In January 2015, Damone and Rowan sold their La Casita home for $5.75 million.
+They moved to a smaller residence, a townhouse in the Sloans Curve Drive neighborhood of Palm Beach.
 She suffered a stroke in 2011.
-In 2013, Damone was involved in a tug-of-war in a Palm Beach County court with Rowan's two daughters, Nina and Lisa Rowan, for control over the destiny of Rowan and her fortune, which was reportedly worth more than $50 million.
+Two years later, Damone was involved in a tug-of-war in a Palm Beach County court with Rowan's two daughters, Nina and Lisa Rowan, for control over the destiny of Rowan and her fortune, which was reportedly worth more than $50 million.
 The court ultimately sided with Damone, ruling that Rena Rowan was capable of making her own decisions.
 Rowan died on November 6, 2016, at home in Palm Beach, Florida, from complications of pneumonia.
 She was 88.

 Damone died on February 11, 2018, from complications of respiratory illness at the age of 89.